dhamotharang/Test-PR-PublicRecords1/Business/AppendBusinessContacts_ReadMe.txt

 ReturnCurrentContacts returns current contacts only.
 Current contacts are contacts with a date last seen within 2 (730 days) years of the current date.
 The default value for this is true which will select only current contacts.

+SuppressCCPAOptOut suppresses CCPA Opt records when True is selected; otherwise, it appends a flag informing record is a CCPA Opt Out record.
+The default for this value is true.

 The following global variables need to be defined in order to run this plugin:
 	Application Type
 	DPPA Purpose